 - An open response asking for a review

-You can use Google Forms to easily create surveys like this.
+You can use Google Forms to easily create surveys for collecting this data (just be mindful of GDPR).
 Scoring aspects of the course using a star rating or Likert scale is the quickest way to get feedback, though leaving open responses to allow for more detailed feedback should also be included – though not necessary.

 By making the questionnaire quick and easy to fill out you’ll be more likely to get feedback on your online course.
-Including open responses will give you the opportunity to get the feedback you need to make adjustments.
-Alternatively, they are a great way to get suggestions for improving your course that you might have otherwise not thought of.
+Including open responses will give you the opportunity to get precise feedback on elements of your course and are a great way to get suggestions for improving your course that you might have otherwise not thought of.

-It’s good practice to follow up with those who complete your course to see the tangible impact your course had on your students.
-If you can confidently say, ‘some graduates have seen their sales grow by 100%’ or ‘80% of graduates saw an RoI in just one month’, you’ll truly show the value of your online course beyond just what you might learn.
+It’s good practice to follow up with those who complete your course to see the tangible impact your course had on your learners.
+If you can confidently say, ‘some graduates have seen their sales grow by 100%’ or ‘80% of graduates saw an RoI in just one month’, you’ll truly show the value of your online course beyond the learning outcomes.
 These stats really demonstrate the value that your students’ investment in your course has bought, so try to collect this data where possible.

 Trial or Soft close

-Here you want to include a trial or soft close – at this point, someone might have all the info they need to buy a course from you and take it to the next step.
-You could do this with a simple Call to Action and a button.
+Here you want to include a trial or soft close – at this point, most people will have all the info they need to buy the course from you and complete their purchase.
+Your job is to make this easier for them by adding a simple Call to Action and a button to nudge them onto the next phase.

 Some simple CTA examples: